AfolabiMojibola/Lita-Project-/README.md

 Other empowering tools used in the class
 * LinkedIn: To optimize LinkedIn profile for a better career opportunity
 * Github: For portfolio building

+### Microsoft Excel
+This is a spreadsheet application used to store data and analyse data.
+In excel, there is data entry, formatting and data validation.
+* Data entry is the input of data into a spreadsheet before analysis
+* Formatting makes data appear more visible in excel especially working with a large worksheet
+* Data validation is making sure there are no errors in data inputs